-The reproduction, distribution and utilization of this document as well as the communication of its contents to others without express authorization are prohibited.
+The distribution and reproduction of this document, as well as the use and communication of its contents without express authorization, are prohibited.

 Offenders will be held liable for the payment of damages.
-All rights reserved in the event of the grant of a patent, utility model or design.
+All rights reserved in the event that a patent, utility model, or design are registered.